natalierellis/HIDS-Portfolio/Healthcare_QI_Project/readme.md

 - **Tableau:** Designing actionable dashboards to track performance metrics.
 - **Team Collaboration:** Managing tasks across data analysis, EMR development, and visualization.

-For additional details, please refer to the README files in each subdirectory.